nextbitlabs/onepunch/readme.md

 $ onepunch --init my-presentation
 ```

 The command above creates the directory `my-presentation` with all the files needed to bootstrap the presentation.
+The configuration file `onepunch.json` contains configuration parameters, for the moment only the presentation *width* and *height* (in pixels) are available.

 ### View the presentation